mawrkus/pull-request-review-guide/README.md

 #### Empathize / The other person is you

 Always consider the potential impact of your words, not just their original intent.
-Take some time to write comments that are not only helpful but also kind.
+Ask yourself how you would react to the words you're about to post.
+Take some time to write comments that are not only helpful but also kind, the other person is you.

 #### Avoid selective ownership / It's ours

-Instead of: "your", "mine", "not mine", use ""our".
+Instead of using words like: "your", "mine", "not mine", prefer "our" and "we".

-Rephrase any comment using "we".
-Be inclusive, showing that you share ownership of the code being modified.
+Rephrase any comment to be inclusive, showing that you share ownership of the code being modified.

-#### Help the author / Don't be a gatekeeper
+#### Help the author

-Writing Software is a discovery process, in the sense that we try to figure out the problem at hands and how to solve it in the best way.
+Writing software is a discovery process, in the sense that we try to figure out the problem at hands and how to solve it in the best way.

 As we all have different levels of experience and expertise, it's natural that some of us will suggest "better" solutions than others.

-Try to understand the reasons behind their choices, seek to understand their perspective, you might also learn something in the process!
+Always try to understand the reasons behind the author's choices, seek to understand their perspective, you might also learn something in the process!

-Remember that you are in the review to provide feedback, not to be a gatekeeper.

 At the end, this is your personal responsibility to use your own experience and expertise to help the author.
 We are humans, not machines.
 A little help is always appreciated!

+#### Don't be a gatekeeper

+Remember that you are in the review to provide feedback, not to be a gatekeeper. (...)

 #### Provide code samples / Provide references

-Don't assume the author knows exactly what you are talking about.
-When necessary, consider adding:
+Don't assume that the author knows exactly what you are talking about, consider adding:

 - a code sample,
 - a link to relevant documentation,